 "Previously, we had full access to information and could take sensible decisions and necessary legal actions.
 We are now finding it very difficult to know what’s going on,” she said.
 "We’re very much operating in the dark in a way that’s completely unnecessary.”

 Colley said the problem also impacts on the provision of benefits information to tenants.
-“If they want to know what’s going on, they have to call high-rate phone line; the information is not online.
+“If they want to know what’s going on, they have to call a high rate phone line; the information is not online.
 There’s no assumption that even a major council like Southwark has consent to give information.
 We need to have the tenant sitting next to us.

 “There’s the potential for digital tools to get proper access and information we’d expect as a trusted landlord, to know where claims are at, if there’s [a tenant in] arrears, if rent is going to be paid directly.
 There’s often a delay between DWP agreeing to that and money landing in our account.
 There’s a lot further it could go in terms of a case management system."